frontenddogma/web-development-glossary/manuscript/i.md

 Interactive content
 : Content that is specifically intended for user interaction.&nbsp;§

+Interactive Data Language
+: A programming language used for data analysis.
+IDL is popular in particular areas of science, such as astronomy, atmospheric physics, and medical imaging.&nbsp;[†](#w-interactive-data-language) ℹ︎&nbsp;[is.gd/7PRg0z](https://www.l3harrisgeospatial.com/Software-Technology/IDL)

 Interface
 : A shared boundary across which two or more separate components of a computer system exchange information.
 The exchange can be between software, computer hardware, peripheral devices, humans, and combinations of these.
 Some computer hardware devices, such as a touchscreen, can both send and receive data through the interface, while others such as a mouse or microphone may only provide an interface to send data to a given system.&nbsp;[†](#w-interface)
 : → Graphical User Interface
 : → User Interface

+Interface definition language
+: A generic term for a language that lets a program or object written in one language communicate with another program written in an unknown language.
+IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language, for example, between those written in C++ and those written in Java.
+IDLs are commonly used in remote procedure call software.&nbsp;[†](#w-interface-definition-language)

+Interface description language
+: → Interface definition language

 Interface Segregation Principle
 : The principle that no client should be forced to depend on methods it does not use.
 ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
 Such shrunken interfaces are also called role interfaces.
 ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.&nbsp;[†](#w-interface-segregation)